-I was born and brought up in the south east of the United Kingdom and graduated from Canterbury University in 1986,with a BA Honours in French and Italian.
+I come from the south east of England and graduated from Canterbury University in 1986,with a BA Honours in French and Italian.
 I moved to France in 1986, to be with my husband.

 I have taught at l’Institut Supérieur d’Interprétariat et de Traduction in Paris, notably translation from French to English, Audiovisual Communication and Culture, and Summary writing from French to English.
 I have also worked at the business school INSEAD inFontainbleau, as Communications Manager for the Development Department and Research Associate, writing articles based on Professor Herminia Ibarra’s book, Working Identity.